 Depending on the research area in which you work, the facilities will vary.
-In general, full-time students should have an individual study space where they can work, though this may be shared if you spend the majority of your time in laboratory or field-based research.
+In general, full-time students should have access to study space where they can work, though this may be shared.
 The location, quality and availability of study space can vary according to the physical restrictions imposed by buildings and according to your academic discipline.